 - Income tax charged: 15%

-The benefits of this visa include a major tax break.
-Under the Start-up Act, digital nomads qualify for non-resident tax, which is a low 15% for a maximum of four years instead of the average 24%.
+Spain increasingly attracts digital nomads due to its pleasant climate, rich culture, and vibrant cities such as Barcelona and Madrid.
+The benefits of this visa include a major tax break because, under the Start-up Act, digital nomads qualify for non-resident tax, a low 15% for a maximum of four years instead of the average 24%.
+Therefore, it is no surprise that the country ranks first as one of the best countries for digital nomads.

 The country offers an excellent quality of life, with living costs that are affordable compared to other Western European nations.
 Spain has a strong internet infrastructure and a variety of coworking spaces that could offer free wifi.
+The focus on work-life balance and the relaxed lifestyle make it a popular choice for those seeking a slower pace of life alongside their professional activities.

 7. Germany

 - Visa: The Schengen Tourist Visa is valid for up to 90 days within a 180-day period.
-The visa for self employed people is initially valid for three years.
+The visa for self-employed people is initially valid for three years.

 - Average monthly expenses: €1,000 – €1,500